minio/sidekick/README.md

 ### Run the spark job in k8s

-Obtain the ip address and port of the `minio` service.
+Obtain the IP address and port of the `minio` service.
 Use them as input to `fs.s3a.endpoint` the below SparkApplication. e.g. http://10.43.141.149:80
 ```
 kubectl --namespace tenant-sidekick get svc/minio
 ```